jalperin/markdown-resume/cv/alperinCV.md

 __2014__

 #### Supervisor
+: Cuica, Aniela. *Modular content: a new publishing strategy at the Continuing Legal Education Society of British Columbia*.
+Master in Publishing.
+SFU.
+__2017__

 : Firlotte, Molly. *An Analysis Of Outreach Strategies In Pursuit Revisiting The Porthole View: Of Market Expansion*.
 Master in Publishing.
 SFU.
 __2016__